How to become a physiotherapist and what they do

 Scottish universities tend to like science subjects and English.

 Entry requirements for undergraduate physiotherapy degrees in Northern Ireland

-In Northern Ireland, you can study BSc physiotherapy at Ulster University, and need an A level in maths, physics, chemistry or biology, or double award applied science.
+In Northern Ireland, you can study BSc physiotherapy at Ulster University.

 Entry requirements for masters degrees in physiotherapy